stawberryslayer/hackCMU-letmotive/README.md

 3. Floating Dog Icon

-    Draggable companion that stays on screen.
+    Draggable companion that stays on screen/
-    Click to view problem difficulty and your progress score.
+    Clicking the extension icon triggers animations, also displays problem difficulty and your progress score.
     Hover animations to display Scotty’s mood:
         If your score is high / improving, Scotty shows a happily.
         If your score has dropped due to inactivity, Scotty shows sadly.